 Substance Abuse Program

 ECC has a referral agreement for substance abusers with EastPointe Behavioral Healthcare Center.
 Any such referrals will be made with confidentiality being preserved by all parties.
+Faculty or staff members with these concerns for students may raise a flag in the Starfish Early Alert System.

 Americans with Disabilities Act